-Everyone is trying to game LinkedIn these days and increase their engagement, and, because of this, misconceptions abound.
+Everyone is trying to game LinkedIn these days to increase their engagement.
+Because of this, misconceptions abound.

-For example, have you heard of any of these?
+For example, have you heard any of these?

 - Your next post will displace your previous post.
-Not true.
+That’s not true.

 - You should post with three hashtags.
-Won’t help.
+That won’t help.

-Here are some things that will actually benefit you:
+Here are some tips that will benefit you:

 - Use Emojis.
 They put them there for a reason.

 - Deploy the XYZ Model in your summary.